CHARACTERISTICS OF A SUCCESSFUL

 - Familiarize yourself with sites where your potential colleagues or supervisors gather and participate online.

 Ensure potential employers only see information that conveys a positive image.
 You do not want them to question your professionalism, judgment, or ability to represent their organization.

-- Adjust the privacy settings for all online accounts.
+- Appropriately adjust the privacy settings for all online accounts.